kristopolous/db.js/README.md

 <h4><a name=each> each( function ) </a> [ <a href=#toc-manipulating>top</a> ] </h4>
  *Aliased to map*
+The arguments for the lambda for each is either the return of a select as an array or the record as a return of a find.

-This is more of a convenience on select for when you do select('one','two') and then you want to format those fields.
+This is a convenience on select for when you do select('one','two') and then you want to format those fields.
 The example file included in the git repo has a usage of this.

 <h4><a name=reduceLeft> reduceLeft( list, function )</a> [ <a href=#toc-manipulating>top</a> ] </h4>